 - Faculty of Graduate Studies admissions application form

-- Two official copies of transcripts of all post-secondary education
+- One official copy of transcripts of all post-secondary education

 - Three letters of reference (preferably two should be from university faculty members; however, professional referees may be used if the applicant is unable to provide two references from university faculty members)